 The bright acidity of orange juice expertly masks potent vodka.
 And it’s surprisingly refreshing too.

-Plus, who doesn’t haven’t OJ in the fridge?
+Plus, who doesn’t have OJ in the fridge?

-While this recipe uses neutral vodka, I like to pair orange juice with vanilla vodka.
+While this recipe uses neutral vodka, I highly recommend adding vanilla vodka.
 It tastes like a summery creamsicle!